FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

   as during other parts of the same trial the SUT may work more closely to its noiseless performance, thus perhaps lowering the Trial Loss Ratio below the Goal Loss Ratio value.
+{::comment}

+    [MB40]: Please split.
+Too long

+    [VP]: At this point we probably should add a subsection somewhere, discussing how short-time performance may fluctuate within reasonable-duration trial (even as short as 1s).

+{:/comment}

-- If an approximation of the SUT noise impact on the Trial Loss Ratio is known, it can be set as the Goal Loss Ratio.
+- If an approximation of the SUT noise impact on the Trial Loss Ratio is known, {::comment}

+    [MB41]: Help readers find where to look for an authoritative definition.

+    [VP]: The original paragraph maybe describes periodic processes eating CPU or even impact of reconfiguration during traffic, but both may be too exotic for this specification.
+    I recommend to delete this paragraph.
+Otherwise, add link.

+{:/comment}
+  it can be set as the Goal Loss Ratio.
+{::comment}

+    [MB42]: Help readers find where to look for an authoritative definition.

+    [VP]: Add link if not deleted?

+{:/comment}

 - For more information, see an earlier draft [Lencze-Shima] (Section 5) and references there.

-Regardless of the validity of all similar motivations, support for non-zero loss goals makes any search algorithm more user-friendly.
+Regardless of the validity of all similar motivations, support for non-zero loss goals makes any
+{::comment}

+    [MB43]: We cant claim that

+    [VP]: Ok, but also current sentence has circular dependency between non-zero rates and specific user-friendliness.
+Reformulate.

+{:/comment}
+search algorithm more user-friendly.
 [RFC2544] throughput is not user-friendly in this regard.

 Furthermore, allowing users to specify multiple loss ratio values,